pypi/warehouse/docs/blog/posts/2023-05-21-removing-pgp.md

 [^2]: These could bebecause the original signature was made incorrectly and
       never had a binding signature to a associated key identity, or because the signature that was present but it had since expired.
+[^3]: We use meaningfully verified to mean that the signature was valid and the
+      key that made it was not expired and had binding identify information that could tell us if this key was the correct key.